Getting Python Types Right with RightTyper: Evaluation

 Evaluating type inference is a challenging task.
 One of the difficulties lies in establishing a reliable ground truth.
-Some prior work derive it from developer-written annotations, sometimes supplemented with types inferred by static analyzers such as pytype or pyre~\cite{typilus, type4py}.
-However, many projects contain type errors, as type checking is not yet a standard part of development workflows, and relying on developer-written annotations limits evaluation to already-typed codebases~\cite{10.1145/3540250.3549114}.
-Moreover, types inferred by static tools are only as reliable as the tools themselves.
-As discussed, limited by dynamic language features, these tools may conservatively over-approximate or fail to infer types (\S~\ref{static-type-inference}).
-Available evaluation datasets may omit type parameters---e.g., reducing \verb|list[int]| to \verb|list|—which significantly reduces their utility for assessing inference precision~\cite{TypeEvalPy}.
+Some prior work derives ground truth from developer-written annotations, sometimes supplemented with types inferred by static analyzers such as \texttt{pytype} or Pyre~\cite{typilus, type4py}.
+However, many projects contain type errors, as type checking is not yet a standard part of development workflows, and relying on developer-written annotations restricts evaluation to already-typed codebases~\cite{10.1145/3540250.3549114}.
+Moreover, types inferred by static tools are only as reliable as the tools themselves: due to dynamic language features, these tools may conservatively over-approximate types or fail to infer them altogether (\S\ref{static-type-inference}).
+Existing datasets also often omit support for code execution, as they target static and AI-based type inference methods~\cite{manytypes4py, typeevalpy, typybench}.

+To address these challenges, we evaluate \righttyper{} both on TypeEvalPy---a benchmark with an explicit ground truth, which we extend to support code execution---and on well-maintained real-world codebases, where inferred annotations can be compared against developer-written ones~\cite{typeevalpy}.